uribarri/CS_Coursework/6-042j-fall-2010/LectureNotes.md

 A planar graph is 4-colorable.
 This must imply that there are no overlapping edges, since I can easily envision a non-4-colorable graph, but only one with overlapping edges.

 A graph with maximum degree $k$ is is $(k+1)$-colorable.

+## Lecture 8
+### Walks & Paths
+Def:A *walk* is a sequence of vertices connected by edges.
+The length of a walk is equal to the number of edges.

+Def: A *path* is a walk in which all vertices of the walk are different.

+**Lemma.** If $\exists$ a walk from $u$ to $v$, also $\exists$ a path from $u$ to $v$.
+The proof rests on the Well-Ordering Principle, and asserting that there exists a walk of minimal length.
+Which is a path.

+Def: $u$ and $v$ are connected if there is a path from $u$ to $v$.

+Def: a graph is connected if every pair of vertices in the graph is connected.

+### Cycles and closed walks.
+Trees.
+Def: a *closed walk* is one in which the start and end vertex are the same.

+Def: a *cycle* is a closed walk in which every edge is different (for $k \geq 3$).

+A *tree* is both connected, and has no cycles.
+Def: a connected and acyclic graph is a tree.

+Def: a *leaf* is a node of degree 1.

+**Lemma.** A connected subgraph of a tree is also a tree.
+Proof: if any part of the subgraph has a cycle, that cycle is also present in the original tree, which would therefore not be a tree.
+Contradiction. $\Box$

+**Lemma.** A tree with $n$ vertices has $n-1$ edges.
+Proof: By induction.
+Every addition of an edge must add a vertex.
+A two-vertex tree has one edge. $\Box$

+### Spanning Trees
+Def: a spanning tree is a subgraph of a connected graph that touches all vertices and is a tree.
+For every graph there is such a spanning tree.

+### Constructing a minimum-weight spanning tree
+Def: a minimum-weight spanning tree of a graph $G$ is one in which the summed weights of the edges of the tree is minimized.

+Algorithm: greedy.
+Start choosing edges starting with minimum-weight.
+Keep going as long as no cycles are created.
+This creates a minimum-weight spanning tree.

+### From the reading
+A *connected component* is a subgraph of a graph that consists of a vertex and every other vertex that is connected to it.
+A connected graph has exactly one connected component.

+A $k$-*connected* graph is one in which every pair of vertices is $k$-connected; a pair of vertices is $k$-connected if they remain connected in every subgraph formed by deleting $k-1$ edges.
+The complete graph $K_n$ is $n-1$-connected.

+"Build-up" error is proofs involving graphs is avoided by using the "shrink down, grow back" approach to inducting on edges or vertices.

+An *Euler walk* is one that traverses each edge on a graph only once.
+An *Euler tour* ends up back at the starting vertex.
+A connected graph has an Euler tour if and only if every vertex has even degree.
+Hamiltonian *cycles* and *paths* are the same, but on vertices instead of edges.
+Showing that a graph has a Hamiltonian cycle or path is in the same hardness category as the satisfiability problem.
+Not so with Euler.
+If the graph on which the Hamiltonian problem is posed has weighted edges, this becomes the Traveling Salesman Problem.

+If every connected component of a graph is a tree, the graph is called a *forest*.
+Neat.

+An *ordered binary tree* is one in which every parent has at most two children, a left and a right.